tomoya06/wasm-go-101/readme.md

-# Demo with Golang WebAssembly
+# Demo with Golang WebAssembly (With Tinygo compiler)

 A very simple demo to demostrate how to interact js with golang